privacy-scaling-explorations/zkevm-specs/specs/opcode/54SLOAD_55SSTORE.md

      - storage:
        - `SLOAD`: The 32 bytes of `value` are read from storage at `address`.
        - `SSTORE`: The 32 bytes of `value` are written to storage at `address`.
 Revert if gas out.
+     - access_list:
+       - `SLOAD`: Whether the address is warm (accessed before), mark as warm afterward.
+       - `SSTORE`: Whether the address is warm (accessed before), mark as warm afterward.
+Revert if gas out.

 ## Exceptions